 Meet the Interchangers: Chris Gabardi

-As one of our talented Creative Directors, Chris provides an undeniable inventive spark to the Interchange team.
+As our talented Creative Director, Chris provides an undeniable inventive spark to the Interchange team.

-After graduating from the National Institute of Dramatic Art, Chris made his mark in the acting world, starring in various Australian television and theatre productions such as All Saints and Newlyweds.
+After graduating from the National Institute of Dramatic Art (NIDA) in the early 90s, Chris made his mark in the acting world, starring in various Australian television and theatre productions such as All Saints and State Coroner.

 His initiative and drive lead him down a different path, where he could merge and utilise his strategic and creative skillsets.

 At Interchange, Chris is a driving force for the unique way in which we design our programs.
 He creates and develops out of the box methods to engage participants and increase knowledge retention.

 We sat down with Chris to discuss how he became involved with Interchange, his passion for worm farming, and his best dinner party story.

 Tell us a bit about your professional experience.